maxvalter/RecordFreak/README.md

 # RecordFreak

 ## Guide:
-Create and application in spotify web api, add http://localhost:5173/ as redirectURI in Dashboard, copy it's clientId and clientSecret to exported consts in a new file "credentials.ts".
+Create an application in spotify web api, add http://localhost:5173/ as redirectURI in Dashboard, copy it's clientId and clientSecret to exported consts in a new file "credentials.ts".